-In recognition of the strategic imperative and real significance of reducing the GPG within the higher education sector, in 2022 the Office of the VP for EDI developed a proposal for submission to the Gender Equality Enhancement Fund, administered by the Higher Education Authority.
-The project was successfully awarded funding for a collaborative initiative with four other higher education institutions, led by Ollscoil na Gaillimhe - University of Galway (GEEF 2022).
+In recognition of the strategic imperative of reducing the GPG within the higher education sector, in 2022 the Office of the VP for EDI were successfully awarded funding for a collaborative initiative with four other higher education institutions, led by Ollscoil na Gaillimhe - University of Galway (GEEF 2022).
+In 2023, the project partners shared their institutional approach and methodologies to address the GPG as part of the first phase of the project.
+A post-doc researcher worked with the Head of EDI to produce a comprehensive analysis of core drivers and interventions in relation to gender pay gaps in higher education.
 As the lead partner in the implementation of this project, we are mindful of the opportunity that this brings for a sector wide analysis of the key drivers of the gender pay gap, differentiation within the sector and the potential to model effective interventions to ascertain what measures are most constructive and impactful in reducing the GPG.
-The findings of this project will be widely disseminated through an interactive seminar and a paper documenting the key findings of the project and describing the application of intervention modelling.
-At Ollscoil na Gaillimhe - University of Galway, it is our position that there is much we can learn from initiatives implemented in the Irish context and internationally.
-This project provides the scope not solely to learn but also to share good practice among institutions which can create the conditions for increasing the impact within higher education.
+The findings of this project will be widely disseminated through an interactive seminar documenting the key findings of the project and describing the application of intervention modelling, planned for Q2 2024.